 The ER Program clearly explains that Non-Carbon Benefits of the ERP will be much more important than the Carbon Benefits.
 The Non-Carbon Benefits include the increased income from new land use practices (especially "climate smart" cocoa and sustainably produced timber), natural resource based small enterprise development and a variety of ecosystem services provided by forest conservation and restoration.
-A total of 13 priority Non-Carbon Benefits are described in a table in Section 16.1 of the ERPD.
-There is not much information as yet on how the ERP would guarantee that enhanced Non-Carbon Benefits would be distributed fairly among stakeholders engaged in REDD+.
+Section 16.1 of the final ERPD outlines the priority non-carbon benefits deemed to be critical to incentivizing the behavioral changes that will produce ERs within the GCFRP area.
+The elements of benefit sharing arrangements described in Section 15 includes information on how the ERP might guarantee that enhanced Non-Carbon Benefits would be distributed fairly among stakeholders engaged in REDD+.